T1D & Illness: how to adjust injected insulin when your child is sick

 - If your child uses Humilin R® or Toronto®, you may need to give extra insulin every 4 hours.

-- If ketones are present and blood glucose is less than 14.0 mmol/L, it is NOT advisable to give extra insulin.
-(These are starvation ketones and are not harmful.
-They will go away once your child starts eating.)
+If ketones are present and blood glucose is less than 14.0 mmol/L, it is NOT advisable to give extra insulin.

 The above information was adapted with permission from The Alberta Children’s Hospital Diabetes Clinic information handouts.